using_grattantheme.Rmd

 The argument filename

 is required.
-You must include an
+You can specify a

-extension; .pdf
+file extension; .pdf

-is standard for Grattan charts for reports;
+is standard for Grattan charts for

 .png

-is standard for the Grattan Blog.
+is standard for other media.

 grattan_save()